CNBC Europe: Extended programming

 On the day each month when the bank lending rates are announced, CNBC Europe broadcasts Decision Time, which airs between 1300 CET and 1500 CET.

 The channel provides extra programming during the annual January gathering in Davos of the World Economic Forum, frequently opting out of American programming to provide extra coverage, such as interviews and other events.
 And CNBC Europe broadcasts a nightly 60-minute early evening programme from the event which, in 2025, aired at 17.00 CET.

 The channel also occasionally opts out of American programming for one-off interviews or for coverage of a specific event.

-In the past, CNBC Europe broadcast extended programming on American bank holidays.
+Until around 2017, CNBC Europe had broadcast extended programming on American bank holidays.
 In the mid 2000s, this took the form of an extended edition of Power Lunch Europe and during 2009 and 2010 CNBC had broadcast Strictly Money to the whole of Europe.
 In 2012 and 2013 the network broadcast a three-hour edition of Worldwide Exchange and a two-hour edition of European Closing Bell.
 In 2014 and 2015, CNBC Europe did not broadcast any extended programming on U.S. bank holidays, although on many of the 2016 American bank holidays, CNBC Europe broadcast two-hour editions of Street Signs.
+CNBC Europe no longer broadcasts any extended programming on American bank holidays.